fish-shell/fish-shell/sphinx_doc_src/index.rst

 It is very important that function definition files only contain the definition for the specified function and nothing else.
 Otherwise, it is possible that autoloading a function files requires that the function already be loaded, which creates a circular dependency.

-Autoloading also won't work for <a href=#event>event handlers</a>, since fish cannot know that a function is supposed to be executed when an event occurs when it hasn't yet loaded the function.
+Autoloading also won't work for `event handlers <#event>`_, since fish cannot know that a function is supposed to be executed when an event occurs when it hasn't yet loaded the function.
 See the `event handlers <#event>`_ section for more information.

 Autoloading is not applicable to functions created by the ``alias`` command.
 For functions simple enough that you prefer to use the ``alias`` command to define them you'll need to put those commands in your ``~/.config/fish/config.fish`` script or some other script run when the shell starts.